JorgeGIlG/MTF_Estimator/README.md

 * The edge must be straight and sharp.
 A man-made target is more likely to have these features.
 * The high and low reflectance surfaces near the edges must be uniform.
 * Remember that the algorithm works with vertical edges.
 Its angle is important.
 If you need estimations <i>along</i> just transpose (or rotate) the image.

+### Contributing and Bug Reporting

+* If you wish to contribute patches you can fork the project, make your changes, commit to your repository, and then create a pull request.</br>
+* You can report bugs as [issues](issues)

+### Contact

+Contact me on (Linkedin)[https://es.linkedin.com/in/jorge-gil-10453069]